dhis2/developer-portal/docs/tutorials/app-runtime-query.md

 ---
-id: app-runtime
+id: app-runtime-query
-title: DHIS2 App Runtime
+title: Data Query
 ---

 In this tutorial, you will do the following:

 1. Get started with `@dhis2/app-runtime`
-2. Define data queries
+2. Learn how to define data queries
 3. Fetch data using the `useDataQuery` hook

 ## 1. Getting started